NATION-BUILDING PROJECT PROPOSAL & PETITION

 Childcare, elder care, home care, mental health supports, disability services, and caregiving supports are economic infrastructure.
 Without them, Canada’s workforce, productivity, and economic growth are at risk.

-This proposal makes the case for recognizing a National Care Economy Strategy as a nation-building project under the Major Projects Office framework.
+So, CanWCC wrote Canada's Missing Major Project, a proposal that makes the case for recognizing a National Care Economy Strategy as a nation-building project under the Major Projects Office framework.

-On May 19, 2026, the Canadian Women's Chamber of Commerce submitted the proposal to the Major Projects Office for consideration and approval.
+On May 20, 2026, the Canadian Women's Chamber of Commerce submitted a proposal asking the Major Projects Office to recognize care infrastructure as a nation-building priority.

 Care Infrastructure is Economic Infrastructure